vking34/kafka-learning/kafka-consumer/README.md

 - __Heartbeat thread__: Heartbeats are sent periodically to the broker.
 If no heartbeat is sent during that period, the consumer is considered __dead__.

 - __Poll thread__: This is particularly relevant for Big Data frameworks like Spark in case the processing takes a lot of time.
 This mechanism __detects data processing issues__.

+- Consumers have few tricks available that allow them to guarantee that each message in Kafka will be written to an external system exactly once.
+The easiest and probably most common way to do exactly-once is by writing results to a system that has some support for __unique keys__

 ## References